NethermindEth/Forta-Agents/Umee-Bots/Bad-Debt/README.md

   - Severity is always set to "High"
   - Type is always set to "Exploit"
   - Metadata contains:
-    -  `collateralAmount` The user collaterals amount
+    -  `collateralAmount` The user collateral amount in ETH
-    -  `borrowAmount` The user borrowed amount
+    -  `borrowAmount` The user borrowed amount in ETH

 ## Test Data